 Effective Date: December 26, 2014

-Harvard University requires that faculty and staff authorizing expenditures on federal grants, contracts, and cooperative agreements comply with the federal requirement that administrative or clerical salaries should only be directly charged to federal awards if they meet all criteria listed in the procedures section below.
-This policy provides guidance on administrative and clerical personnel that specifically support, and are integral to, achieving the scientific aims and objectives of the federally sponsored projects.
+Harvard University requires that faculty and staff authorizing expenditures on federal awards comply with the federal requirement that administrative or clerical salaries should only be directly charged if they meet all required criteria.
+This policy provides guidance on administrative and clerical personnel that specifically support, and are integral to, achieving the scientific aims and objectives of the federally funded projects.1

 Reason for Policy

 Harvard University must comply with the federal regulations in the Cost Accounting Standards (CAS) and the Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 CFR 200, (Uniform Guidance).
 CAS 9905.502 requires that universities classify costs consistently as either direct costs of projects or indirect costs benefiting multiple activities and states “All costs incurred for the same purpose, in like circumstances, are either direct costs only or indirect costs only with respect to final cost objectives.”
 The Uniform Guidance part 200.413(c) states that “the salaries of administrative and clerical staff should normally be treated as indirect (F&A) costs."

 Given these federal regulations, Harvard normally treats administrative and clerical salaries as indirect costs.
 However, the Uniform Guidance provides criteria that, if met, can justify inclusion of administrative and clerical salaries as direct charges on federal awards.
 Therefore, administrative and clerical salaries should be included as direct charges on federal awards ONLY when they meet the following Uniform Guidance criteria:

 - Administrative or clerical services are integral to a project or activity;

 - An individual or specific role can be specifically identified with the project or activity; AND